 Revenue (in £ millions)

-Operating expenses in 2020 were £40 million ($55 m) lower than the prior year at £210 million ($290 m).
-Half of the reduction was due to a more targeted advertising and branding spend, which didn't dent its lending volumes.
+After a cost-cutting drive that was very much appropriate at this stage in its business, operating expenses in 2021 were £81 million ($107 m) lower than two years ago, now standing at £171 million ($226 m).
+A large part of this reduction has been due to a more targeted advertising and branding spend, which didn't dent its lending volumes.

 Operating expenses (in £ millions)